 Blaine Thiederman (MBA, CFP), Founder and principal advisor at Progress Wealth Management, has a similar outlook on bear market investing.

-Blaine point to rising interest rates and the conflict with Russia.
+Blaine points to rising interest rates and the conflict with Russia.
 The Fed will likely raise interest rates soon, and the conflict currently spooking some investors should be short-lived.

-Because of this, he believes it’s likely markets will rebound, and this year will end in a positive.
+Because of this, he believes it’s likely the markets will rebound and this year will end on a positive note.

 Blaine states, “With every investor that I work with, I’m having them stay focused, disciplined, and not paying attention to this short-term correction because objective logic (not luck) is what helps reach our goals.
 If you invest in a less than diversified portfolio during a correction, you could guess wrong and regret this decision indefinitely.”

 For this reason, Blaine recommends his clients stick to a passive, indexed portfolio.
 He reiterates, “Because investment decisions, like our health-related decisions, need to be objective, testable, and provable.

 Without this, our ability to reach our financial goals in life is based on hope and a dream, and that’s not good enough.

 For financial goals that are 3+ years away, Blaine recommends a well-diversified and boring portfolio that utilizes low-cost index funds.
 For significant purchases less than three years from now, using a high-interest rate bank account that offers a deposit bonus is the safest place for your money.

 Attempting to time the market will almost certainly result in more failures than successes for any investor.
 Instead, it’s best to prepare for poor market conditions by already investing in safe, solid, well-established companies and index funds.
 By being proactive, instead of reactive, you can rest assured you’ll be able to weather any economic storms that may come.